sveltejs/vite-plugin-svelte/.github/ISSUE_TEMPLATE/feature_request.md

 Keep it brief.
 No need for (pseudo-)code.

 **A Usecase**
-How would this feature be useful to you and/or users of svite
+How would this feature be useful to you and/or users of vite-plugin-svelte

 **Alternatives**
 What could be alternative ways to make it happen